sejmasijaric/AmbiguityResolutionSystem/README.md

 faust -A windowed_ambiguity_detection worker -l info
 ```

-Finally, start the Spring Boot application through the Java Orchestrator.
+Finally, start the Spring Boot application in the Java Orchestrator module

 ## Testing
 Unit and integration tests are implemented using: